dylanpinn/REA-toy-robot/README.md

 This will contain the logic for accepting commands from the CLI and relaying them to either the robot or tabletop.
 It will also need to check if the commands are correct.

-## TODO

-1. Create a way of representing the tabletop.
-2. Create a way of representing the robot.
-3. Create a way of controlling it via CLI.

 ## THINGS TO CONSIDER